Burglary in English law: "With intent"

 The intention to commit an offence (theft, grievous bodily harm or, for s9(1)(a), criminal damage), being an essential element of burglary, requires proof beyond reasonable doubt.
 For example, if entry is made to regain property which the defendant honestly believes he has a legal right to take, there is no intention to steal and the defendant is entitled to be acquitted.
 However, it has been held that a conditional intent to steal anything found to be of value is enough to satisfy this requirement.

-Mens Rea
+Mens rea

 R v Collins is authority for the proposition that the defendant must at least be reckless as to whether his entry is a trespass.
-For the Section 9(1)(a) offence, proof beyond reasonable doubt is required that the defendant intended to commit the offence specified as part of the burglary.
-In the Section 9(1)(b) offence, the mens rea is that of the offence committed, such that, for example, if grievous bodily harm is inflicted, recklessness will be sufficient to establish liability.
+For the section 9(1)(a) offence, proof beyond reasonable doubt is required that the defendant intended to commit the offence specified as part of the burglary.
+In the section 9(1)(b) offence, the mens rea is that of the offence committed, such that, for example, if grievous bodily harm is inflicted, recklessness will be sufficient to establish liability.

+Mode of trial and sentence

 Mode of trial

 Subject to the following exceptions, the offence of burglary is triable either way.

-Burglary comprising the commission of, or an intention to commit, an offence which is triable only on indictment, is triable only on indictment.
+Burglary comprising the commission of, or an intention to commit, an offence which is triable only on indictment is triable only on indictment.

 Burglary in a dwelling is triable only on indictment if any person in the dwelling was subjected to violence or the threat of violence.

+If the charge would be the defendant's third qualifying domestic burglary under section 314(4) of the Sentencing Act 2020, the charge is triable only on indictment.